- This post contains affiliate links. Read more here.

 - Folic acid for metabolism and protein synthesis

-When Should You Use Vitamin Supplements for Dogs?
+Should You Use Vitamin Supplements for Dogs?

 Dogs eating homemade meals may also need supplements to balance out their diets.
 Homemade, whole food diets are great (in fact, Richter highly recommends them).
-But if you’re making dog food at home, you may not have access to the specific vitamins your pet needs.
+But if you’re making dog food at home, you may not have access to all the specific vitamins your pet needs.
 That’s where vitamin supplements for dogs can come in handy.

 How to Choose Vitamin Supplements for Dogs